acuminous/filby/README.md

 };
 ```

-#####PRO TIP: Since the results for the specified change set should not change, consider externalising queries like the above in an immutable PostgreSQL function so the output can be cached.
+**PRO TIP**: Since the results for the specified change set should not change, consider externalising queries like the above in an immutable PostgreSQL function so the output can be cached.
 ```sql
 -- migrations/0002.create-get-park-v1-function.sql
 CREATE FUNCTION get_park_v1(p_change_set_id INTEGER)